reactivapp/reactivapp-clipkit-lab/docs/README.md

 ### Step 2: Rename and edit your experience

 Open `Submissions/YourTeamName/MyClipExperience.swift`.
 Rename the struct, set your URL pattern, and build your UI.
+If Xcode shows Target Membership unchecked for your team file, that is expected in this lab.

 ```swift
 struct PreShowHypeExperience: ClipExperience {